 Owners who lack hotel experience or prefer to focus on investment often choose the managed route.
 The choice between franchise and management affects performance and profits.

 Franchise owners gain more independence, yet they must meet brand standards.
 Managed hotels gain full access to IHG’s resources but have less room to make independent decisions.
-These details help anyone thinking about investing in the IHG network.
+These details matter for anyone thinking about investing in the IHG network.

 Products Worth Considering